logo

 Projects

-A large part of declared forests areas are fairly degraded.
-These are mostly buffer or reserve forests that lie at the periphery of villages.
-Typically these have sparse forest cover of 20% or less, and excessive grazing by domestic cattle adds to the problem.
-Afforestation of these lands can improve forest cover and in turn help expand habitats for wildlife and also protect precious migratory corridors.
-We work closely with Village Forest Committees on such afforestation initiatives.
-By bringing urban sponsorship for these efforts, we try and ensure their sustenance.
+A large part of buffer or reserve forests areas are fairly degraded.
+These forests lie at the periphery of villages and have sparse forest cover of 20% or less, and excessive grazing by domestic cattle adds to the problem.
+Reforestation of these lands can improve forest cover and in turn help expand habitats for wildlife and also protect precious migratory corridors.
+We work closely with Village Forest Committees and EDCs on such initiatives.
+We use both active reforestation methods e.g. planting of saplings and passive (low-cost) reforestation techniques e.g. support to natural juvenile plants, rain water harvesting trenches, lantana removal, etc. All the activities are carried out by the village communities who gain economically in the process.
+Our unique model helps bring urban sponsorship for these efforts, making them sustainable in the longer term.

 Most forest areas in South India have limited rain cover and remain dry for a large part of the year.
 Water harvesting helps in improving the water table and in turn foliage health.
-We work with Village Forest Committees in water harvesting initiatives along afforested areas like water trenches, ponds, low-cost check dams, etc. A big advantage of these efforts is the increased availability of water for wild animals in the dry seasons.
+We work with Village Forest Committees on water harvesting initiatives along afforested areas like water trenches, ponds, low-cost check dams, etc. A big advantage of these efforts is the increased availability of water for wild animals in the dry seasons.
+Furthermore, the water table in downstream village lands also improves significantly.

 Eco-chulhas

-A single traditional chulha consumes around 15 kgs of firewood a day which translates to over 5 tonnes of wood a year.
-Multiplied over several families the numbers are huge.
-This leads to consistent tree and branch felling and also creates human-animal conflicts when people go into the forest to gather firewood.
-The Philips designed eco-chulhas that we have been trialing consume almost two thirds less firewood.
-More importantly, these run almost entirely on lantana thus helping reduce spread of lantana.
+A single traditional chulha consumes around 15 kgs of firewood a day which means over 5 tonnes of wood a year.
+Multiplied over several homes the numbers are huge.
+This leads to repeated felling of branches of juvenile trees in the wild, and also creates human-animal conflicts when people go into the forest to gather firewood.
+The eco-chulhas that we install consume around a third of the firewood (saving 3.5 tonnes firewood per chulha per year, equal to two fully grown trees).
+More importantly, these run almost entirely on lantana thus helping reduce spread of this invasive weed.
 Forest forays for firewood collection also come down by 65% and consequently human-animal conflicts greatly reduced.
-In addition, the chulhas take half the normal cooking time and are smokeless, making them a boon for the village women.
+The chulhas are smokeless and take half the normal cooking time, making them a boon for the village women.

 Copyright © 2009 junglescapes.org, All rights reserved.
 Site Designed and Developed by Techtrend